Murder of Santos Rodriguez: Roy R. Arnold

-Roy Arnold, 23, was a three-year veteran of the Dallas Police Department at the time of Santos' death.
+Roy Arnold, 23, was a three-year veteran of the Dallas Police Department at the time of Santos's death.
 His father was police sergeant Horace "Hap" Arnold.
 Arnold was not charged in the Santos Rodriguez murder case.
 On August 3, 1973, he was dismissed from the Dallas Police force for failure to file a full report of the night of the shooting.
 A resident of the neighborhood where the murder occurred reported to the Dallas Police on August 2, 1973, that they had heard a gunshot from the area before the shooting of Santos.
 Further investigation revealed that Cain and Arnold had witnessed two youths breaking and entering the Fina gas station and that Arnold had fired one shot towards the suspects in an attempt to warn them from fleeing.
 The suspects escaped, and Arnold failed to report firing a warning shot.
-Questions arose during the murder investigation regarding whether or not Arnold had enough time to intervene in the Russian roulette interrogation held by Cain, or whether Arnold could have acted to prevent Santos' death.
+Questions arose during the murder investigation regarding whether or not Arnold had enough time to intervene in the Russian roulette interrogation held by Cain, or whether Arnold could have acted to prevent Santos's death.